lyaunzbe/maison/hci/readings/January 12 2013.md

 I was a bit less enthusiastic about this chapter, but that was primarily because I am less interested in the psychological aspect of design.
 Nevertheless, I acknowledge that it is an important factor in design and, overall, I think Norman did a pretty good job explaining why and how to incorporate user psychology into proper design.
 This chapter also made me look at my own design process and I realized that I usually use my own psycholog as a basis for constructing interfaces.
 Yet, now that I think about it, this may not be ideal, since not all my users may have similar exposure and previous experience.

+##Norman, Chapter 3##

+In the third chapter of "The Design of Everyday Things", Norman focuses on people's behavior and how this behavior develops through internal and external knowledge, and cosntrians.
+He asserts that we don't need to store the associated knowledge of a particular behavior.
+In fact, the distribution of this knowledge, across our mind, the world, and other sources, is more effective.Our imprecise knowledge, can still give rise to percise behaviors.

+There are four reaons why precise behavior can arise from imprecise
+knowledge: (1) Information is the world: Much of the behaviors and actions we need to know are available from our own environment.
+(2) Great percision is not required: There is no need for perfect accuracy.
+Being able to distinguish from other behaviors is enough.
+(3) Natural constraints: Often we can figure out proper behavior through natural and physical limitations that restricts anything but correct usage.
+(4) Cultural contstraints: This is similiar to a natural constraint but more specific to the geopgraphic location.

+Norman then delves closer into the human cognitive element.
+He explains how people use two types of knowledge: The knowledge of how (or procedural knowledge) and the knowledge of facts (conceptual knowledge).
+We then explore how memory is classified and used.
+It is important to realize that memory works different for arbitrary concepts, meaningful relationships, and explanations.
+Memory of arbitrary concepts is the least effective method, while memory of meaningful relationships is much stronger and is formed from current knowledge associated with an item.
+Memories of explanations are also strong because they are formed and retained through a proper understanding.

+I thought this chapter was quite interesting.
+It really is fascinating, yet difficult, to consider the cognitive model when designing, but I can definately see how important it is.
+I also appreciate Norman's explanation of tradeoffs because it is so relevant to my past experience, not even in design, but with building applications in general.

+##Norman, Chapter 4##

+The fourth chapter considers the issue of knowing how to operate a novel object never used before.
+It turns out this problem is mitigated from associated models, but moreso through various types of constraints and affordances.

+Some of the most effective constraints are physical constraints, since they show you what operations are possible and which aren't.
+There are also cultural constraints, which similarly limit operation, but this is more based on geographic location and societal implications.
+Then we have logical constraints, which we see in natural mappings, based on spatial relationships or even layout.
+Semantic constraints, on the other hand, rely on our knowledge of the situation and the world.
+An example would be knowing where the windshield goes on a motorcycle.

+Other issues discussed in this chapter include visibility and feedback, which prove crucial to facilitate proper use and understanding of actions taken.
+Norman makes the case that sound isn't used enough to provide visibility and feedback, even though it has great potential in this area.

+I enjoyed this chapter, particularly all the examples.
+Norman's style of providing explanations of terminology through conventional explanation and then through case-studies of specific interfaces seems to work really well for my understanding.